 The president is dead

 We often hear rumours about the health of Kim Jung-Un, but the next time someone speculates on the health of the president, impress with your knowledge of hermit kingdom trivia; the president is already dead.
 This is because the North Korean constitution names Kim Il-Sung, Kim Jung-Uns grandfather, as the Eternal President of the Republic.
 The current leader of the country is actually just the Supreme Leader.

 Since the end of the Korean War, North Korean adults have been, on average, 2 inches shorter than their South Korean neighbours.
 This is because most North Koreans are malnourished in childhood, meaning their growth in adulthood is severely stunted.
 The phenomenon definitely has nothing to do with genetics, as South Korean and North Korean people are exactly the same, having only been separated in the 1950s.

 Chinas border patrol is trained to pay special attention to any children inside its borders with distinctively large heads - a phenomenon caused by childhood malnutrition - as this is considered a key hallmark of North Korea.
 If spotted and captured, these children are interrogated and then returned to the North, where they are most likely punished.

 North Korea has the highest literacy rate in the world

 Despite all its failings, North Korea runs a tight ship when it comes to reading and writing.
 As defined by the CIA, literacy means any child over the age of 15 capable of reading and writing.
 In this regard, North Korea has a 100% hit rate.
 Although its probably due to the unfathomably strict schooling conditions.

 The demilitarised zone is pretty militarised

-In what is possibly the most misleading name in history, the demilitarised zone between the North and South Koreas is actually the most militarised place on Earth.
+In what is possibly the most misleading name in history, the demilitarised zone between North and South Korea is the most militarised place on Earth.

 North and South Korea are still technically at war